- SCU Home Page

 - parking structure.
 Do not capitalize in text.

-- Ramos Center -- office of the dean for the College of Arts and Sciences, in the Arts and Sciences Building
+- Ramos Center -- office of the dean for the College of Arts and Sciences, in Vari Hall.

 - Ricard Observatory (Ricard Memorial Observatory)

 - Shapell Lounge part of the “Bob Shapell Student Activities Hall”